-One way to stay focused is to create a study environment for online learning that minimizes distractions and puts you in the mindset to concentrate.
+One way to stay focused is to create a study environment that minimizes distractions and puts you in the mindset to concentrate.
 Here is how to set one up.

 Find a Do-Not-Disturb Space